Laincy/kromer-api/README.md

 The `kromer-api` crate provides a strongly typed interface for interacting with the [Kromer2](https://github.com/ReconnectedCC/kromer2) server.
 It omits backwards compatibility parts of the API, such as those that deal with Krist mining.

-This crate isn't on crates.`io` and I don't plan on publishing it, so to begin using it add the following to your `Cargo.toml`:
+This crate isn't on crates.io and I don't plan on publishing it, so to begin using it add the following to your `Cargo.toml`:

 ```toml
 [depensdencies]